Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 No roast dinner would be complete without a rich, hearty gravy!
 I love to make onion gravy and often use the stock made while slow cooking a joint of meat.

 My favourite roast dinner would have to be chicken.
-I love to use the tips from my rubber roast chicken post to stretch things a little.
+I love to use the tips from my stretch a roast chicken post to stretch things a little.
 Sometimes leftovers will be turned into a chicken, spinach & filo pie or a chicken & mushroom pie.

 If you’ve already got your oven on cooking up your favourite treats why not make a simple but tasty looking dessert?
 This chocolate ripple cheesecake is really simple to make but looks, and tastes, absolutely lovely!